Optimizing magnetic coupling in lumped element superconducting resonators for molecular spin qubits: Introduction

 \section{Introduction}

-Magnetic molecules are seen as potentially advantageous realization of spin qubits, due to their easily controllable purity and reproducibility, and to the fact that the qubit properties can be tuned by chemistry.\cite{GaitaArino2019,Atzori2019,Wasiliewski2020,Chiesa2024} The ability to control the molecular composition and environment, as well as the local coordination of the spin centers has been exploited to isolate spins from magnetic noise sources. \cite{Wedge2012,Bader2014,Zadrozny2015a,Shiddiq2016} This approach has led to systems showing spin coherence times exceeding tens of micro-seconds at low temperatures, some of them retaining coherence even up to room temperature \cite{Bader2014,Atzori2016}.
-Besides, it also gives opportunities for scaling up computational resources, e.g. by encoding multiple qubits within each molecule.\cite{Luis2011,Aromi2012,Aguila2014,Fernandez2016,Ferrando-Soria2016,Jenkins2017,Godfrin2017,Hussain2018,Moreno-Pineda2018,Luis2020,Carretta2021,Chiesa2024} Of especial interest is the ability of using the additional redundancy to embed quantum error correction codes.\cite{Hussain2018,Macaluso2020,Chiesa2020} However, wiring up such molecules into a quantum computing architecture, able to control and read out their spin states, remains very challenging.
+Magnetic molecules are seen as potentially advantageous realization of spin qubits, due to their easily controllable purity and reproducibility, and to the fact that the qubit properties can be tuned by chemistry \cite{GaitaArino2019,Atzori2019,Wasiliewski2020,Chiesa2024}.
+The ability to control the molecular composition and environment, as well as the local coordination of the spin centers has been exploited to isolate spins from magnetic noise sources \cite{Wedge2012,Bader2014,Zadrozny2015a,Shiddiq2016}.
+This approach has led to systems showing spin coherence times exceeding tens of micro-seconds at low temperatures, some of them retaining coherence even up to room temperature \cite{Bader2014,Atzori2016}.
+Besides, it also gives opportunities for scaling up computational resources, e.g. by encoding multiple qubits within each molecule \cite{Luis2011,Aromi2012,Aguila2014,Fernandez2016,Ferrando-Soria2016,Jenkins2017,Godfrin2017,Hussain2018,Moreno-Pineda2018,Luis2020,Macaluso2020,Carretta2021,Chiesa2024, Roca2025simulating}.
+Of especial interest is the ability of using the additional redundancy to perform quantum simulations \cite{Chiesa2023,Chizzini2024,Chicco2024,Roca2025simulating} or for embedding quantum error correction codes \cite{Hussain2018,Macaluso2020,Chiesa2020,Chiesa2022,Chiesa2022b,Lim2023,Mezzadri2024,Lim2025}.
+The fact that these properties are defined at the molecular scale and that molecules can be integrated in different environments from solution \cite{Domingo20212,Malavolti2018,Serrano2020} are also key ingredients for their potential implementation in scalable devices.
+However, wiring up such molecules into a quantum computing architecture, able to control and read out their spin states, remains very challenging.

-Recent proposals \cite{Jenkins2013,Jenkins2016,Chiesa2023} aim to adapt techniques and protocols from circuit Quantum Electrodynamics, originally developed for superconducting quantum processors\cite{Blais2004, Wallraff2004, Majer2007,Schoelkopf2008,Blais2021} to the realm of magnetic molecules.
-They rely on coherently coupling single spins to superconducting resonators and transmission lines to induce transitions between different spin states,\cite{Castro2022,Hernandez2025} perform a non-demolition readout of the spin state in the dispersive regime,\cite{Gomez-Leon2022} and to introduce the effective interactions between remote molecules \cite{Carretta2021,Gomez-Leon2022b} that are key to achieve full scalability.
+Recent proposals \cite{Jenkins2013,Jenkins2016,Chiesa2023} aim to adapt techniques and protocols from circuit quantum electrodynamics, originally developed for superconducting quantum processors \cite{Blais2004, Wallraff2004, Majer2007,Schoelkopf2008,Blais2021} to the realm of magnetic molecules.
+They rely on coherently coupling single spins to superconducting resonators and transmission lines to induce transitions between different spin states \cite{Castro2022,Hernandez2025}, perform a non-demolition readout of the spin state in the dispersive regime \cite{Gomez-Leon2022}, and to introduce the effective interactions between remote molecules \cite{Carretta2021,Gomez-Leon2022b} that are key to achieve full scalability.